+There are numerous adaptation strategies that can be taken at the farm-level and local level to increase food security.
+To maximize the utility of precipitation events, on-farm water storage systems20 can be built to collect water, which will facilitate irrigation during drought periods (Lemmen et al. 2008, 151).
 To protect against extreme weather events, improving drainage systems and planting trees will act as erosion control.
 Also creating wetlands will reduce the damage from flooding while helping to retain nutrients and sediment in water (Lemmen et al. 2008, 151).
 Shifting planting dates and increasing crop variety and biodiversity will also help to increase agricultural resiliency (Lobell et al. 2008, 607; Greenpeace 2008, 2; FAO 2008, xi).
 It is argued that "the larger the number of different species or varieties present in one field or in an ecosystem, the greater the probability that at least some of them can cope with changing conditions.
 Species diversity also reduces the probability of pests and diseases by diluting the availability of their hosts" (Chapin et al. 2000; Greenpeace 2008, 3).
 These farm-level initiatives, with support from government and industry can increase the resiliency of food production systems in Canada.

-Ultimately, a whole-system approach must be taken to improve food security in the face of climate change.
+Ultimately, a system-wide approach must be taken to improve food security in the face of climate change.
 Production measures are integral to food security, but they must be examined in conjunction with measures to increase the stability of the food systems, the accessibility of food and improve the way food is utilized in order to fully achieve food security in Canada (McIntyre et al. 2009, 5).